-Whilst there are still ongoing challenges within the markets in which the entity operates, the members have considered the current economic climate including the potential ongoing impacts of the COVID-19 pandemic.
-The members continue to closely monitor and evaluate the market in regard to further impacts of the pandemic and are committed to protecting the safety and wellbeing of staff, and ensuring that a high level of service to clients is maintained during this time.
+The members continue to closely monitor and evaluate the market post the Covid-19 pandemic and as the UK moves into recession.
+Along with heightening inflation and cost of living pressures, the members are committed to retaining staff and ensuring that a high level of service to clients is maintained during this time.
 Detailed budgets, cash flow forecasts, sensitivity analysis and scenario testing are completed.
 Ongoing performance against targets is comprehensively reviewed with forecasts updated on a regular basis.
 The members are satisfied that the Group has adequate working capital resources to continue in operational existence for the foreseeable future.